The Gold Diggers' Song (We're in the Money): Lyrics

-Let's spend it, lend it, send it rolling along!
+Let's lend it, spend it, send it rolling along!

 Early versions

 Early popular recordings of this song were performed by Ted Lewis & His Band and by Hal Kemp & His Orchestra.
 Dick Powell, who does not sing a note of "The Golddigger's Song" in the motion picture, recorded a version that also sold well.
 Other 1933 versions were by The Dorsey Brothers (vocal by The Boswell Sisters), and Leo Reisman and His Orchestra (vocal by Fred Astaire).